 7 Questions Every Squarespace Designer Should Ask Themselves

-Below are 7 diagnostic questions that help you step back, take a fresh look at your business, and pinpoint exactly where you’re leaving money (and freedom) on the table.
+Below are 7 diagnostic questions to help you step back, take a fresh look at what you already have, and spot where money (and freedom) is being left on the table.

 1. What Does My Business Really Look Like Right Now?